ACELab-SHU/ACE-AURA/README.md

-# ACE-VEMU
+# ACE-AURA
-An open-source test and development platform for ComAI
+AI-Unified Radio Architecture(AURA) developed by Advanced Communication and Computing Electronics Lab(ACE-Lab) of Shanghai University.
+AURA is an open-source computing architecture that integrates communication and AI